 It can be frustrating when you are working on a project on your local machine and need to commit some changes to GitHub, but you haven't set up that repository.

-The GitHub CLI can help in this situation, from your terminal you can create that repository and commit your project without leaving your terminal or Integrated development environment (IDE).
-If you haven't got the GitHub CLI installed, do check out my blog post that covers the best ways to do that.
+The GitHub CLI can help in this situation; from your terminal, you can create that repository and commit your project.
+All without leaving your terminal or Integrated Development Environment (IDE).
+If you haven't got the GitHub CLI installed, check out my blog post that covers the best ways to do that.

 Convert a directory to a Git repository